jupyterhub/systemdspawner/README.md

 7. Restrict users from being able to sudo to root (or as other users) from within the notebook.
 This is an additional security measure to make sure that a compromise of a jupyterhub notebook instance doesn't allow root access from the web.
-8. Automatically collect logs from each individual user notebook into `journald`, which also automatically handles rotation & retention.
+8. Restrict what paths users can write to.
+This allows making / readonly and only granting write rights to specific paths, for additional security.

-You also get to use all the traditional system administration tools you know and love, without having to learn an extra layer of container related tooling.
-This is very important for installations upto a certain size.
+9. Automatically collect logs from each individual user notebook into `journald`, which also automatically handles rotation & retention.

 ## Requirements ##